cbrand/gulp-protobufjs/README.md

     * `path`: Optional path to specify where the base path for the proto imports is.
     * `encoding` (default `utf-8`) Encoding which should be used to parse the input files.
     * `ext` The file extension which should be set.
 Is being determined automatically if not given depending on the `target` configuration.
+    * `noErrorReporting` (default `false`) Gulp ignores errors on the console for asynchronous operations.
+Because of that when an error occurs during processing it will be manually added to the console.
+If this is not wanted the flag disables it.
+    * `showStack` (default `false`) Indication if the stack of an error should be printed to console or not.
+Per default this is off to keep the formatting in the command line clean.

 ## License